zalzah00/dsai_1.2/lesson.md

 - One to many: One entity from entity set A can be associated with more than one entity of entity set B, but an entity from entity set B can be associated with at most one entity of entity set A.
 - Many to many: One entity from entity set A can be associated with more than one entity of entity set B and vice versa.

-### ERD Tools
+### 2.3 ERD Tools

 Use [dbdiagram.io](https://dbdiagram.io/d) to design and create ERD.
 Sign in with your Google or Github account.

-### Case Study
+### 2.4 Case Study

-#### Scenario 1
+#### 2.4.1 Scenario 1

-Construct an ER diagram for a car insurance company whose customers own one or more cars each.
+Construct an ERD for a car insurance company whose customers own one or more cars each.
 Each car has associated with it zero to any number of recorded accidents.

 Each entity has the following attributes: